constructpm/pysyncgateway/docs/quickstart.rst

 They have no access to any documents!

-Grant access to the 'message' Document by using the Admin Client to subscribe the 'friend' User to the 'world' channel:
+Grant access to the 'message' document by using the admin client to subscribe the 'friend' User to the 'world' channel:

 .. doctest::